postmanlabs/labs-docs/v6/postman/launching_postman/installation_and_updates.md

 ##### **Bulk import**

 From the same area in Postman settings, you can initiate a bulk import from a Postman data dump file.
-This will overwrite your existing data so be a little careful.
+This will overwrite your existing data so be careful.

 ### **Updating Postman**